 Absolutely.
 Royal Enfield supplied motorcycles to the British, Russian, and Indian armies—most famously the lightweight “Flying Flea,” which could be parachuted with soldiers during World War II.

 True.
 Royal Enfield’s UK factory closed in 1971, but the Indian branch continued producing motorcycles.
-By the 1980s, India exported Bullets back to England, reviving the brand overseas.
+By the 1980s, India was exporting bullets back to England, reviving the brand’s overseas presence.

 The Bullet holds the record for the longest continuous motorcycle production in the world, having been in production since 1932.
 It remains highly popular in India and globally.